warning

 So I've summarised those similarities and differences down there on the left.

-All three poems capture a moment in the speaker's life.
+So we've got the similarity at the top, all three poems capture a moment in the speaker's life.

-However, they focus on different types of parental relationship, yet only two depict a moment of separation but only two are written from a child's perspective.
+And then those three nuanced differences, however, they focus on different types of parental relationship, yet only two depict a moment of separation and but only two are written from a child's perspective.

-And we've got those comparative conjunctions there, however, yet and but which indicate that these are differences.
+And we've got those comparative conjunctions there, however yet and but which indicate that these are differences.

 It's up to you then to find some evidence from each of the poems to support these points.

-So pause the video and take as much time as you need.
+So pause the video and take as much time as you need to go over those three poems and select your evidence.

 And when you're ready to feedback your responses, click play.